austinvhuang/openmemex/README.md

 # OpenMemex

-WARNING - not recommended for use other than development.
+*ATTENTION CONSERVATION NOTICE - this is an early stage project and is not recommended for use other than by contributing developers*

 # Project Organization

 There are currently 3 main components.

 - `frontend-rs/` - this is the frontend user interface implementation, uses rust + yew compiles to wasm.
-- `server/` - this is the backend server, interacts with the database and in the future runs various automation tasks and (in the future) models.
+- `server/` - this is the backend server, interacts with the database and in the future runs various automation tasks and (in the future) machine learning models.
 - `shared/` - shared backend operations - more or less reused modules between `server` and the two supporting command line tools below (`cli/` and `crawler/`)

 Additionally, there's two supporting command line tools (`n2s` command line interface under `cli/` and `crawler` command line tool) which are mostly deprecated, except that the CLI is still needed on a first use to initialize the database table schemas.

-- `cli/` - [[mostly deprecated except for initialization]] the command line tool. this is mostly no longer needed except to initialize the table schemas of the database (`n2s --reset --note ""`), but can also be used to test adding notes at the command line eg `n2s --note "blah blah" --tag "atag" --tag "anothertag`)
+- `cli/` - [[mostly deprecated except for initialization]] the command line tool. this is mostly no longer needed except to initialize the table schemas of the database (`n2s --reset --note ""`), but can also be used to test adding notes at the command line eg `n2s --note "this is a note" --tag "some_tag" --tag "another_tag`)
 - `crawler/` - [[mostly deprecated]] for all notes consisting of urls, this crawls them, pulls html content into the database, but also takes screenshots, thumbnails, and runs ocr for a text representation of screenshots.
-This tool is also mostly deprecated in favor of running these operations synchronously upon adding a note instead of requiring users to run this process in batch on-demand (which leaves part of the database un-crawled).
+This tool is also mostly deprecated in favor of running these operations synchronously upon adding a note instead of requiring users to run this process in batch on-demand.
-- `electron/` - experimental Electron UI (not functioning yet)
+- `electron/` - experimental Electron UI (not functioning yet).

-There's also 2 directories where some artifacts are stored:
+There's also directories where artifacts are stored:

 - `screenshots/` - screenshots captured by the headless browser
 - `thumbnails/` - scaled down version of screenshots